 Dr. Justice W. Obi of Graceland Biochemical Technology International LLC to be Featured on Close Up Radio

-Following the success of his Human Papilloma Virus treatment, Dr. Obi developed a similar solution for genital warts, which has since been distributed to two hundred fifty patients in the United States and fifty patients in South Africa.
-In 2017, he obtained patents for his two aforementioned gel-based treatments.
-Dr. Obi has since secured partnerships with numerous manufacturing organizations to increase the accessibility of both of his patented treatments.
+According to Dr. Obi, his numerous calls to Pfizer have been ignored.
+He points out that If medicine had been discovered by Pfizer they would have put it out to the world but they are not interested it seems in working with people outside their circle which to Dr. Obi is disheartening and disappointing.

+Thus, he needs potential investors.
+Currently he is waiting for a grant which looks very promising and he is excited about that.

-Prior to his career as a physician and pharmacist, Dr. Obi earned a Doctor of Medicine from the Autonomous University of Ciudad Juárez in Mexico.
-He attributes a great deal of his success to his knowledge of pharmaceuticals and his passion for eradicating common diseases such as Human Papilloma Virus.
-In the coming years, Dr. Obi aims to devote more focus towards treating patients from underserved communities all over the world.
+Prior to his career as a physician and pharmacist, Dr. Obi earned a Doctor of Medicine from the Autonomous University of Ciudad Juárez in Chihuahua, Mexico the coming years, Dr. Obi aims to devote more focus towards treating patients from underserved communities all over the world, particularly in South Africa, Nigeria and China.

-Dr. Obi has used his life-saving drug to save over sixty women in the United States who were diagnosed with high-risk Human Papilloma Virus, who would have died of cervical cancer if left untreated.
+,According to Dr. Obi, he has saved the lives of over 60 women in the U.S. who were diagnosed with high risk HPV, and would have lost their lives o cervical cancer without appropriate treatment.
 He has used the life-saving drug to save the lives of women worldwide.
-He believes that charity begins at home, but it should not end there.
-It is always better to prepare and prevent instead of costly repair and repent.
-It is best to take away the cause of a disease and the effects will cease to exist on our body because our health is our first wealth and requires a constant care and attention or else someday our health will get our attention which may be too little too late.

-Dr. Obi wants the entire world to know that Human Papilloma Virus infections are treatable, curable, and preventable.
-This medical need has been met after Dr. Obi discovered a new hidden indication of an old drug having antiviral effect against Human Papilloma Virus, and currently used today as an anti-malaria drug.

-It is true that the world is full of suffering challenges, nevertheless it is also full of overcoming these terrible challenges so to speak because only a healthy nation can thrive and multiply in a hostile environment like today.

-Dr. Obi is ready and willing to welcome potential investors warmly if they would like to invest to expedite the process that will lead to the United States Food and Drug Administration fast track its approval.
+Dr Obi emphasizes that the treatment for cervical precancerous stages are all outpatient cure with no hospitalization required.
+It could be self-done in the patient’s home for 5 to 7 days using vaginal douche solution of the life saving drug.

+Dr. Obi encourages women to stay informed about cervical cancer risks and take preventive measures, such as regular screenings and vaccinations.

+Dr. Obi reminds us, we are all a part of the challenges he faces.
+We must all fight for our lives against the FDA who remain increasingly apathetic and unmoved by the staggering loss of life from the effects of cancer.

-Close Up Radio will feature Dr. Justice in an interview with Jim Masters on Friday May 24th at 12pm Eastern
+Close Up Radio will feature Dr Justice Obi in an interview with Jim Masters on Friday May 24th at 12pm EST

 Listen to the show on BlogTalkRadio